 Pat Bertram: What is the best writing advice you ever got?

 Susan Surman: Stop writing on your Brother Electronic typewriter and buy a computer.
-The best writing advice was from author, screenwriter, Joe Schrank.
+The best writing advice was from the author and screenwriter, Joe Schrank.
 When I first started writing or rather ‘thinking’ I was going to write, I didn’t really know how to do it.
-He told me, because he liked the title: “If you don’t do something with it, I’m going to do it.”
+He told me because he liked the title: “If you don’t do something with it, I’m going to do it.”
 I didn’t like that, so I got busy.
 He also said, “Put aside 2 hours a day to start.
 That’s all.
 Clear everything off the desk, and just do it.”
 I did.
 By the way, the title rarely came first after that time.
 Usually, there’s a provisional title and then after the work is finished or nearly finished, the real title comes to me.

 Pat Bertram: What is the first story you remember writing?

 Susan Surman: I remember the first story – I was 13; 1953.
 I don’t remember what grade I was in.
 I still have it.
-I got an A minus.
+I got an A-minus.
 “The Will to Dance.”
 I don’t know where it came from because it’s about a ballet dancer.
 I’m not a ballet dancer.
 Anyway, I actually used it in my Sacha book!
 So nothing is wasted.

 Pat Bertram: What other books have you written?